merenlab/anvio/anvio/docs/programs/anvi-run-workflow.md

-This program allows you to run [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflows for common anvi'o processes.
-Some aspects of this program is described in [this tutorial](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/), and workflow-specific details can be found in worklfow pages.
+This program allows you to run a %(workflow)s implemented by anvi'o developers for various commonly used set of steps to typically process your raw data (i.e., short reads or contigs from genomes, transcriptomes, metagenomes, metatranscriptomes, etc).
+Some aspects of this program is described in [this tutorial](https://merenlab.org/2018/07/09/anvio-snakemake-workflows/).

-Essentially, an anvi'o workflow will run several anvi'o programs for you in quick succession (based on a standard set of initial steps that will allow you to quickly get to a point where you can ask your data novel questions).

-As of now, the available workflows are the %(contigs-workflow)s, the %(metagenomics-workflow)s, the %(pangenomics-workflow)s, the %(phylogenomics-workflow)s, the %(trnaseq-workflow)s, the %(ecophylo-workflow)s, and the %(sra-download-workflow)s.
+For a list of currently available anvi'o workflows, please see the %(workflow)s artifact.

 ### Before running the workflow

 Each workflow requires a %(workflow-config)s: the file that details all of the parameters for the workflow.
 To get the %(workflow-config)s with the default parameters, just run

 {{ codestart }}
-anvi-run-workflow -w WORKFLOW-NAME \
+anvi-run-workflow -w %(workflow)s \
                   --get-default-config CONFIG.json
 {{ codestop }}

 Before running a workflow, it is also a good idea to check the required dependencies by running

 {{ codestart }}
-anvi-run-workflow -w WORKFLOW-NAME \
+anvi-run-workflow -w %(workflow)s \
                   --list-dependencies
 {{ codestop }}